 If you have combination or oilier skin, it may seem counterintuitive to use oils, but in my experience I have found that using the right oil has balanced out my skin.
 Of course, it’s not just about using a face oil – there are lots of other factors that will affect how your skin looks (other skincare products, lifestyle, nutrition etc.) but let’s save that for another post!

-If your skin tends to be dry and you’re lucky enough not to suffer from break outs, you will need oils with a higher oleic acid content.
+If your skin tends to be dry and you’re lucky enough not to suffer from break outs, you may prefer oils with a higher oleic acid content.
 These tend to be richer, sometimes heavier oils that will provide a good level of moisture and protect the skin from further moisture loss.
 Dry skin will still benefit from high linoleic oils (hence using them in my normal to dry formulation), but you need a further boost.
 There are plenty of high oleic acid oils out there: macadamia nut, olive, sweet almond, apricot kernel oil to name a few.
 But even if you have dry skin, you don't want to apply something that doesn't quickly and fully absorb into your skin and look really greasy!
 I chose macadamia nut oil as the fatty acid composition of this oil is similar in structure to the skin’s sebum so it absorbs into the skin easily without a greasy texture, plus it doesn’t have a strong scent (like avocado for example).